MarineBul/my-music-gpt/README.md

 ### Install

 To launch the project, ensure you have Node.js and Python installed on your computer.
-You will also need the Flask python module, openai, pandas, matplotlib, plotly, scipy, sklearn and the mui material library.
+You will also need the Flask python module, openai (version 0.28.1), pandas, matplotlib, plotly, scipy, sklearn and the mui material library.
 Finally, you will need to have **your OpenAI key set as an environement variable** named OpenAIKey.

 * To install the Flask module run: pip install Flask

-* To install the openai library run: pip install openai
+* To install the openai library run: pip install openai==0.28.1
+Please note that if you install a lastest version, the code might not work since we are using a now deleted library

 * To install the pandas library run: pip install pandas